-If the 2021 Series F-3 Liquidity Provider fails to purchase any 2021 Series F-3 Bonds tendered or deemed tendered for purchase by the Bond owners thereof and not remarketed or if the 2021 Series F-3 Liquidity Facility is terminated without an alternate Liquidity Facility in place or is suspended, the 2021 Series F-3 Bonds will continue to bear interest as described under this subheading "Weekly Rate Period."
-Bond owners will continue to have the right to tender their 2021 Series F-3 Bonds during such period, but the Purchase Price of such 2021 Series F-3 Bonds will be payable solely from remarketing proceeds.
-The Corporation has no obligation to purchase such 2021 Series F-3 Bonds.
-If remarketing proceeds are not available, then Bond owners may be required to hold such 2021 Series F-3 Bonds to their maturity or prior redemption.
-See "THE 2021 SERIES F-3 Liquidity Facility will terminate or be suspended and the conditions to the 2021 Series F-3 Liquidity Provider's obligation to purchase.
+If the 2021 Series K-3 Liquidity Provider fails to purchase any 2021 Series K-3 Bonds tendered or deemed tendered for purchase by the Bond owners thereof and not remarketed or if the 2021 Series K-3 Liquidity Facility is terminated without an alternate Liquidity Facility in place or is suspended, the 2021 Series K-3 Bonds will continue to bear interest as described under this subheading "Weekly Rate Period."
+Bond owners will continue to have the right to tender their 2021 Series K-3 Bonds during such period, but the Purchase Price of such 2021 Series K-3 Bonds will be payable solely from remarketing proceeds.
+The Corporation has no obligation to purchase such 2021 Series K-3 Bonds.
+If remarketing proceeds are not available, then Bond owners may be required to hold such 2021 Series K-3 Bonds to their maturity or prior redemption.
+See "THE 2021 SERIES K-3 Liquidity FACILITY" for a description of the circumstances under which the 2021 Series K-3 Liquidity Facility will terminate or be suspended and the conditions to the 2021 Series K-3 Liquidity Provider's obligation to purchase.